-The Mission Chateau residents in Prairie Village have two things in common.
-They’re the most interesting people we’ve ever met and they’re the friendliest.
+The Mission Chateau residents in Prairie Village, KS, have two things in common: They’re the most interesting people we’ve ever met and they’re the friendliest.
+Meet our senior residents below.

 After she lost her husband in 1994, Nancy had three knee operations – with a handful of falls in between.
 That’s when she decided an assisted living community would be her next step.
 “I lived alone in my own house, which was 3 blocks from here.
 And I watched as they built this.
 I had a feeling this is where I’d come.”